 Before commencing the competition each horse is “trotted up” before an inspection panel of a vet and the Ground Jury to ensure the horse is sound and fit enough to compete (The First Inspection).
 A further inspection takes place the morning after the cross-country phase prior to the Jumping test.
 This ensures horses are still sound and fit enough to complete the competition (The Final Inspection).

-Both riders and horses must qualify by completing other similar grade events in order to compete at Badminton.
+Both riders and horses must qualify by completing several lower grade events in order to compete at Badminton.
 Qualification can take several years to achieve.

 Phase One: Dressage (Thursday & Friday)

 Dressage is the first phase of a 3-Day-Event where riders must complete a ‘test’ of set movements between markers in a dressage arena.
 Badminton’s Dressage test contains 26 movements of varying complexity.
 The ‘test’ is judged by 3 judges (the Ground Jury) sitting at different points of the arena.
-Each movement carries a maximum of 10 marks; additional “collective” marks out of 10 are awarded for Paces, Impulsion, Submission & Rider giving a total maximum possible score of 300 good marks.
-Penalties are added for failing to perform movements and ‘errors of course’
+Each movement carries a maximum of 10 marks.
+There is an additional mark for overall impression.

 The average score from the three judges is then expressed in two ways, as a percentage (Good Marks), which enables spectators at a glance to see how well each rider has performed; and as a penalty score (bad marks), which enables the score to be used with the cross country and show jumping penalties to add to a Final Score.

-The penalty score is carried forward to the Cross Country Phase.
+The penalty score is carried forward to the Cross Country.